tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 Then couple of years later I was hiding an ounce from Phoebe under the baseboard heater.
 And then when I went to retrieve it, I bobbled it and it bounced off my knee and landed under the sink in the mold and well, poof.
 Bye-bye, Maui Wowie.”

 “What the actual fuck does this have to do with you calling me like I’m 9-1-1 to report a missing Matty?
 And what the fuck is up with his shoe?
-And this fucking mold and mildew black hole.
-If you and Matty are fucking with me you’ll both be wearing your nuts for earrings.”
+And this fucking mold and mildew black hole?
+Your landlord is supposed to fix this shit.
+It's a biohazard.

+Now, David, I am telling you, if you and Matty are fucking around with me you’ll both be wearing your nuts for earrings.
+Now.
+Where.
+The.
+Fuck.
+Is.
+My.
+Husband?”

 “Okay,” I said taking a slow and deep breath through my nostrils.
 Archer looked at me.
 I put out my hand in the stay it’s okay sign.
 Archer reluctantly plopped down and sighed audibly.

 “Matty and I are definitely not fucking with you, Jen.
-I’m not sure where Matty is right now.
+I’m not, well, I'm just not exactly, erm, specifically," I made a vague Italian gesture with my hand.
+I tried to solider on, "Erm, I'm not literally, exactly sure where Matty is, well, physically located, right now.

 Honest to God!
-Listen, Phoebe’s gonna be here any minute and I need you to know some things.
+Listen Jen!
+Phoebe’s gonna be here any minute and there's some things I need you to know!
 Okay?”

 Jen looked at me and wrinkled her nose.
 “Talk.”